- Best Time to Go to Laoag

 You can also explore the city center on foot, as most establishments and attractions within the city are located close to one another.
 But always remember to bring an umbrella to block the sun’s harsh rays, and a bottle of drinking water to keep yourself hydrated.

-Laoag has several hotels and resorts ranging from luxury accommodations to budget hotels.
-Here are some of our recommended Laoag hotels that you can book based on your budget and itinerary:
+There are several Laoag hotels and resorts ranging from luxury accommodations to budget hotels.
+Here are some of our recommended Laoag hotels that you can book based on your budget and Ilocos itinerary:

 After an 8-hour drive (or a 10-hour bus ride), you just might want to treat yourself to a little luxury upon reaching the city.
 Here are your top options for luxury accommodations in Laoag: